PrateekDutta2001/Hotel-Booking-Analysis/README.md

 Hotel industry is a very volatile industry and the bookings depend on variety of factors such as type of hotels, seasonality, days of week and many more.
 This makes analyzing the patterns available in the past data more important to help the hotels plan better.
 Using the historical data, hotels can perform various campaigns to boost the business.
 We can use the patterns to predict the future bookings using time series or decision trees.

+Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns,to spot anomalies,to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.